 - You are expected to return to your home county after completing your studies.

-There is no separate application process: in order to be considered, you must submit your application for graduate study by the relevant January deadline for your course (6 January or 20 January 2017).
+There is no separate application process: in order to be considered, you must submit your application for graduate study by the relevant December/January deadline for your course.
 See the Courses page for the deadline applicable to your course.

 We will use the details you insert in the ‘Nationality and ordinary residence’ section of the graduate application form to assess your nationality and country of ordinary residence.
-For a definition of ordinary residency and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Technical Help.
+For a definition of ordinary residency and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Application Guide.

 We will use the details you insert in the Qualifications section of the graduate application form to determine your previous education institutions.
-For further details on how to complete this section of the graduate application form, please see the Qualifications section of the graduate application form and also the Technical Help.
+For further details on how to complete this section of the graduate application form, please see the Qualifications section of the graduate application form and also the Application Guide.

-Applicants who are shortlisted for the Indian scholarship will be asked to complete a short questionnaire before being invited for interview in India.
-There is no questionnaire or interview for the non-Indian scholarship.
+Applicants who are shortlisted for the Indian scholarship may be asked to complete a short questionnaire before being invited for interview in India.
+There is no interview for the non-Indian scholarship.